rikss2/rikss2/README.md

 - 👋 Hi, I’m @rikss2
-- 👀 I’m interested in Computing Science
+- 👀 I’m interested in Customer Identity
-- 🌱 I’m currently learning Coumputer Science BSc.
+- 🌱 I’m currently a Junior Software Engineer.
-- 💞️ I’m looking to collaborate in the realm of Latin squares
+- 💞️ I’m looking to collaborate on educational examples
 - 📫 How to reach me kristofkiss@mailbox.unideb.hu

 <!---